Computer Graphic Arts

 Introduction to design and 3D

-The first year of the CGA programme is designed to teach you the fundamentals on your journey of becoming a digital artist: Design, concept art and film & animation history as well as 3D modelling software.
+The first year of the CGA programme is designed to teach you the fundamentals on your journey of becoming a digital artist: Design, concept art, and film and animation history as well as working in 3D.

 Creature Project 2021 by Computer Graphic Arts students

-You will create a digital creature, from the initial concept to realising it in 3D and finally integrating it into a live-action background.
+In the creature project you will create a digital creature, from initial concept to finished product in 3D and finally integrating it in a live-action background.

 Cut It Out